ksteph [at] cs.berkeley.edu

 UC Berkeley, 94720-1776

-I am a Computer Science PhD student at UC Berkeley, started August 2010.
+I am a Computer Science PhD candidate at UC Berkeley.
 My Master's research work is in computer networking with Vern Paxson.
-My PhD research interest lies at the intersection of education and computer science, mainly with data available in large classrooms (both local and MOOCs), and I am advised by Armando Fox.
+My PhD research interest lies at the intersection of education and computer science focusing on using data available in large classrooms (both local and MOOCs), and I am advised by Armando Fox.
 I sit in the Berkeley institute of Design (BiD) lab.

-I graduated summa cum laude from University of Maryland (UMD) receiving my B.S. in Computer Science.
-I dabbled in various research areas while at Maryland including: software engineering with FindBugs, artificial intelligence by applying genetic algorithms to swarm intelligence, and computer networking.
+I graduated summa cum laude from University of Maryland, College Park (UMD) receiving my B.S. in Computer Science.
+I worked in a variety of research areas while at Maryland including: software engineering with FindBugs, artificial intelligence by applying genetic algorithms to swarm intelligence, and computer networking.

-- Kristin Stephens-Marintez, An Ju, Colin Schoen, John DeNero,
+- Kristin Stephens-Martinez, An Ju, Colin Schoen, John DeNero,

 Armando Fox.
 Identifying Student Misunderstandings using Constructed